-Providers are contractually obligated to adhere to and comply with all terms of the Premier Plan Program, and with your Aetna Better Health provider agreement, including all requirements described in this Handbook, in addition to all federal and state regulations governing a provider.
-While this Handbook contains basic information about Aetna Better Health, the Illinois Department of Healthcare and Family Services (HFS) and the Centers for Medicare and Medicaid Services (CMS), providers are required to fully understand and apply
+Providers are contractually obligated to adhere to and comply with all terms of the Aetna Better Health Premier Plan MMAI program and provider agreement, including all requirements described in this Handbook, in addition to all federal and state regulations governing a provider.
+While this Handbook contains basic information about Aetna Better Health Premier Plan MMAI, the Illinois Department of Healthcare and Family Services (HFS) and the Centers for Medicare and Medicaid Services (CMS), providers are required to fully understand and apply

 HFS and CMS requirements when administering covered services.
-Please note: Providers who offer services to Premier Plan enrollees must comply with CMS requirements.
+Please note: Providers who offer services to Aetna Better Health Premier Plan MMAI enrollees must comply with CMS requirements.